arijitiiest/Data-Structures-and-Algorithms/README.md

 ![Language](https://img.shields.io/badge/language-C++11%20%2F%20Python3-orange.svg)&nbsp;

 * My journey of learning Algorithm and Data Structure
-* This repo contains Data Structure and Algorithm Questions
+* This repo contains solutions of some Data Structure and Algorithm Questions
-* My 100 Day challenge towords ---->
+* Contributors are welcome!!!
+(Other languages also)

 ## Data Structure